ysyk2021/the-power-of-peer-support-in-workplace-bullying-prevention-building-community-and-connection-among/src/chapter-8-3.md

-Chapter 12: Analyzing Results and Making Improvements
+Analyzing Results and Making Improvements
 =====================================================

 Effective analysis of results and continuous improvement are crucial components of a peer support program in workplace bullying prevention.
 This chapter explores the importance of analyzing program results, identifying areas for improvement, and implementing necessary changes.